ghc-proposals/ghc-proposals/proposals/0000-warning-pragmas-with-categories.rst

 .. contents::

-This proposal extends the syntax of ``WARNING`` pragmas to allow them to specify one or more "warning categories".
+This proposal extends the syntax of ``WARNING`` pragmas to allow them to specify a "warning category".
 Users can then enable or disable specific warning categories using command-line flags.
 This will make it more reasonable to attach ``WARNING`` pragmas in cases where it is desirable to give users the option to disable the warning individually.